DanielBandarica02/SOC-HomeLab/docs/04-attack-scenarios/01-full-kill-chain-ssh-to-windows.md

 ## Phase 2 — Credential brute force

-**Objective:** Obtain valid credentials for the discovered SSH service.
+**Objective:** Obtain valid credentials for SSH access to ws-dev-02 by dictionary attack against the known user `arodriguez`.

 **Tools used:** hydra with `rockyou.txt`